tomzx/blog.tomrochette.com-content/agi/reverse-engineering/black-box/article.md

 * Test uppercase/lowercase/random-case

 # TBD
-A programmer starts by defining its requirements.
+A programmer starts by defining a feature's requirements.
 Then he writes a piece of code that fulfills these requirements.
 This code is then parsed, compiled and executed by the computer.

 During this process, the variable names used by the programmer are stripped out and converted into placeholders.